 E-liquids for a smooth throat hit

-There’s two ways to soften the throat hit of an e-liquid.
+There are two ways to soften the throat hit of an e-liquid.

 The first is to use nicotine salts.
 Nicotine salts are a relatively new innovation.
 They were originally introduced because vapers found the nicotine hit with very high strength e-liquids (legal in the US, but not available in the UK) was too harsh.

-Nicotine salts are very popular with new vapers, and are ideal for smokers who prefer light/mild cigarettes and tobacco.
+Nicotine salts are very popular with new vapers and are ideal for smokers who prefer light/mild cigarettes and tobacco.
 However, if you are used to a strong hit on the back of the throat, they may not be for you.
 Examples of nicotine salts include Nasty Juice Salts, Ohm Brew and Halo Salts.

 Another way to minimise the throat hit is to use a higher VG e-liquid.
 However, high VG e-liquids are best used with more advanced equipment.
 We talk more about this below under cloud vaping.

-E-liquids for a cigarette style vape
+E-liquids for a cigarette-style vape

 The first is an e-liquid with more propylene glycol, typically with a VG:PG ratio of 50:50, which gives a similar throat hit to that of a cigarette.
-These e-liquids, best used with pod systems and lower powered devices, are also best for a tight, restricted draw that more closely mimics a cigarette.
+These e-liquids, best used with pod systems and lower-powered devices, are also best for a tight, restricted draw that more closely mimics a cigarette.

 Juices for open pod systems and starter kits